 People, time, money, transport, directions, weather, food and drink, animals and objects, hobbies and many more.

 In order to achieve Signature’s Level 1 Award in BSL, you need to complete 60 hours of tutor guided learning and 20 hours of personal study.
 You can choose to complete your BSL Level 1 online or face to face in a classroom.
 If you decide to attend classroom sessions, ask your course provider if they provide resources to help you achieve the personal study hours.

-Both awarding bodies are registered with Ofqual so both qualifications are recognised because they match the national language standards.
-The qualification you do will depend on your local course provider, although you can choose your preferred qualification by visiting iBSL or Signature’s website.
-Both awarding bodies publicise the centres that are registered to run their courses.
+Signature is registered with Ofqual so you achieve nationally recognised qualifications matched against national language standards.
+The qualification you do will depend on your local course provider, although you can choose your preferred qualification by visiting Signature’s website.

 BSL Level 2 Courses

 The British Sign Language (BSL) Level 2 course is designed to enhance what you have already learned for BSL level 1.
 The course develops your signing skills and increases your vocabulary so you are able to participate in longer, more detailed everyday conversations.